pulp/pulpcore/docs/contributing/dev-setup.rst

 Installation
 ------------

-We recommened using ``pulplift`` for developer installations.
+We recommend using ``pulplift`` for developer installations.
 Follow the instructions in the `README.md <https://github.com/pulp/pulplift/#pulplift>`_.

 It is also possible to use the `Ansible roles